Main Content Start

 to engage children with mental health issues.
 The credential focuses on understanding

 the pros and cons of diagnosis, medication, the DSM, and various treatment approaches.
+Students will learn the DSM diagnostic system, focusing on the classifications, characteristics, behaviors, and

-developmental expectations and changes as children age and how those changes affect
+and changes as children age and how those changes affect correct and incorrect diagnoses.

 Instruction Method